arkency/posts/posts/2020-05-12-upgrading-a-trivial-rails-app-from-ruby-2-dot-3-dot-1-to-2-dot-7-and-from-rails-4-dot-2-dot-6-to-6-dot-0-dot-3.md

 created_at: 2020-05-12T12:05:55.324Z
 author: Andrzej Krzywda
 tags: [ruby upgrade, rails upgrade, heroku, plusone]
-publish: false
+publish: true
 ---

 This blogpost describes the upgrading process of a trivial Rails app.
-The app is called PlusOne and it's a small but fun Slack bot (MS Teams support coming).
+The app is called PlusOne (it's [open-sourced](https://github.com/arkency/plusone)) and it's a small but fun Slack bot (MS Teams support coming).

 This app doesn't rely on any external gems, consists only of 3 database tables.
 It just stores who gave upvote to whom.
 Additionally it shows some stats - who has how many points.